-The company has a policy to invest in businesses that support the company's core business operations which will help promote the company a better performance or profit, which will take into the benefits as important.
+The company has a policy to invest in businesses that support the company's core business opereations which will help promote the company a better performance or profit, which will take into the benefits as important.
+The management policy of all subsidiaries is the same as DCC, both RCI and TTOP products mainly sell to DCC.
+In the past year, the company has no list of loans to companies that are not subsidiaries and no list of guarantee to companies that are not subsidiaries.